zaufi/pytest-matcher/doc/getting-started.rst

 Add the :option:`pm-patterns-base-dir` option to the `Pytest configuration file`_ pointing, for example, to :file:`test/data/expected`.
-Add the :option:`--pm-save-patterns` ``pytest`` CLI option to write the initial output expectations file:
+Add the :option:`--pm-save-patterns` :command:`pytest` CLI option to write the initial output expectations file:

 .. code-block:: console
     :emphasize-lines: 5,6